Ambily-Rajan/Data-Collection-using-python/README.md

 2. **CSV Handling**: Tips for storing the collected data in CSV format for easy manipulation and sharing.

-3. **JSON/SQL**: Extracting data from JSON files or  from a Database.
+3. **JSON/SQL**: Tips on Extracting data from JSON files or  from a Database.

 4. **Web Scraping**: Extracting data by parsing HTML content from the website.